-Much of Australia has seen a deluge of rain over the past week causing floods and damage in many areas.
-Whilst we lament about our soggy feet or inconvenience, our pets are often highly stressed during wild weather so it is important we start preparing for New Years’s Eve and the forthcoming summer thunderstorms and fireworks.
+Parts of Australia have seen a deluge of rain over the past week causing thunderstorms, floods and damage in many areas.
+Whilst we lament about our soggy feet or inconvenience, our pets are often highly stressed during wild weather so it is important we help them feel safe during thunderstorms.

-The tips below will not only help in any storms to come, but with New Year’s Eve less than a month away, these tips will also help keep your dog safe during rowdy celebrations and fireworks.
+The tips below will not only help in any storms to come, but these tips will also help keep your dog safe during rowdy celebrations and fireworks.

 You need to do this very carefully by starting it down very low and gradually increase the sound over days and weeks.
 The earlier you can start exposing them to the many things they will encounter in their life in a positive way, the better.
 (See our socialisation video to learn more about this).
 You can still do this with older dogs; it may just take longer, and requires patience and a keen sense of observation to ensure they are showing no negative response so that you can slowly increase the volume bit by bit.